-Morton neuroma is a buildup of benign (noncancerous) tissue in the nerves running between the long bones of the foot.
-Morton neuroma occurs when two bones rub together and squeeze the nerve between them.
+Morton neuroma is a buildup of noncancer (benign) tissue in the nerves running between the long bones of the foot.
+Morton neuroma occurs when 2 bones rub together and squeeze the nerve between them.
 Most often, neuromas develop between the bones leading to the third and fourth toes.
 Morton neuroma often causes swelling, tenderness, and pain.
 If the pain becomes severe, it may cause tingling, numbness, and burning in the toes.
-It usually occurs after standing or walking for a long period of time.
+It often occurs after standing or walking for a long period of time.
 Treatment for this condition may involve rest or a change in footwear that does not restrict the foot.
 If the problem persists, cortisone injections or surgery may be considered.

-A hammertoe is a condition in which the toe buckles, causing the middle joint of the affected toe to poke out.
-Tight-fitting shoes that put pressure on the hammertoe often aggravate this condition.
+A hammertoe is when the toe bends or curls downward.
+This causes causing the middle joint of the affected toe to poke out.
+Tight-fitting shoes that put pressure on the hammertoe often make this condition worse.
 Often a corn develops at this site.
 Treatment for hammertoes may include:

-Applying a toe pad specially positioned over the bony protrusion
+Applying a toe pad specially placed over the bony protrusion

 Changing your footwear to accommodate the deformed toe